Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

 === "Prefect"

     Here, we will run single-core TBLite relaxation and frequency calculations for 20 molecules from the so-called "g2" collection of small, neutral molecules.
-Note that the full "g2" collection has 162 molecules, but running all of them in quick succession will surpass the free tier rate limit of Prefect Cloud.
+Note that the full "g2" collection has 162 molecules, but running all of them in quick succession will risk surpassing the free-tier rate limit of Prefect Cloud.

     On the remote machine, first make sure to install the necessary dependencies: